Stuart Parkin: Research and career

+Personal life

+Parkin is married to the physicist Claudia Felser.

 Awards

 Parkin is the recipient of numerous honours, including the Gutenberg Research Award (2008), a Humboldt Research Award (2004), the 1999–2000 American Institute of Physics Prize for Industrial Applications of Physics, the European Physical Society's Europhysics Prize (1997), the American Physical Society's International New Materials Prize (1994), the MRS Outstanding Young Investigator Award (1991) and the Charles Vernon Boys Prize from the Institute of Physics, London (1991).
 In 2001, he was named the first "Innovator of the Year" by R&D Magazine and in October 2007 was received the "No Boundaries" Award for Innovation from The Economist.

-Parkin was elected a member of the National Academy of Engineering in 2009 for contributions to development of spin-engineered magnetic heterostructures for magnetic sensors and memory devices.
+In 2009, Parkin received the IUPAP Magnetism Award and Néel Medal of the International Union of Pure and Applied Physics.
+In 2012, Parkin was awarded the Von Hippel Award of the Materials Research Society.
 In April 2014, Parkin was awarded the Millennium Technology Prize for his work on spintronic materials, "leading to a prodigious growth in the capacity to store digital information".
-In March 2016, Parkin was elected a Corresponding Fellow of the Royal Society of Edinburgh, Scotland's national academy of science and letters.
 In 2021 he received the King Faisal Prize in Science.
-In 2015 he became a member of the German Academy of Sciences Leopoldina.
+In 2023, Parkin was named a Clarivate Citation Laureate in Physics, an award given out to scientists considered likely to receive a Nobel Prize in the future.
+Parkin received the 2024 APS Medal for Exceptional Achievement in Research for contributions to spintronics and data storage.
+Parkin was awarded the Charles Stark Draper Prize in 2024 for his "inventions in the field of spintronics".

+Memberships

+Parkin is a Fellow of the Royal Society, the American Physical Society, the Materials Research Society, the Institute of Physics (London), the Institute of Electrical and Electronics Engineers, the American Association for the Advancement of Science, and the Gutenberg Research College (GRC).

+In 2008, Parkin was elected a member of the National Academy of Sciences.
+In 2009, he was elected into the National Academy of Engineering for contributions to development of spin-engineered magnetic heterostructures for magnetic sensors and memory devices.
+In 2012, he was elected into The World Academy of Sciences.
+The same year, he received an Honorary fellowship of the Indian Academy of Sciences.
+In 2015, he became a member of the German Academy of Sciences Leopoldina.
+Since March 2016, Parkin is an International Fellow of the Royal Society of Edinburgh, Scotland's national academy of science and letters.
+In 2019, he became a fellow of the Royal Academy of Engineering.